ujuadimora-dev/mildew-detection-in-cherry-leaves/README.md

 - pandas 1.1.2          used for creating/saving as dataframe
 - matplotlib 3.3.1      used for plotting the sets' distribution
 - keras 2.6.0           used for setting model's hyperparamters
-- plotly 5.12.0         used for plotting the model's learning curve
+- plotly 14.12.0         used for plotting the model's learning curve
 - seaborn 0.11.0        used for plotting the model's confusion matrix
 - streamlit             used for creating and sharing this project's interface
+- protobuf==3.20        tools to automatically generate source code.
+- altair<5              used  to ensure that a specific version of a library or package is installed
 </pre>

 ## Credits